 Feeling inspired by this story?

-We are currently recruiting for the next Chester to run in the Royal Parks Half 2019.
-If this sounds like you, apply now to get a chance to represent the Royal Parks in the race on Sunday 13 October 2019.
+We are currently recruiting for the next Chester to run in the next Royal Parks Half Marathon.
+If this sounds like you, apply now to get a chance to represent The Royal Parks in the race on Sunday 11 October 2020.
 The winner will be announced in March.